Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 49.5-point total in five of seven games this season.
+- Dallas has combined with its opponents to score more than 49 points in five of seven games this season.

-- Sunday's total is 2.2 points lower than the two team's combined 51.7 points per game average.
+- Sunday's over/under is 2.7 points lower than the two team's combined 51.7 points per game average.

-- The 40.2 combined points per game that these two squads have allowed this season are 9.3 fewer than the 49.5 over/under in this contest.
+- These two squads combine to surrender 40.2 points per game, 8.8 fewer than this contest's over/under.

 Cowboys stats and trends

-- Dallas is 7-0 against the spread and 6-1 overall this season when the team notches more than 17.1 points.
+- Dallas is 7-0 against the spread and 6-1 overall in games when it scores more than 17.1 points.

-- Dallas is 7-0 against the spread and 6-1 overall when the team amasses over 325.8 yards.
+- Dallas is 7-0 against the spread and 6-1 overall when the team churns out over 325.8 yards.

-- The Cowboys have turned the ball over nine times this season, one more turnover than the Broncos have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Broncos.